grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 How is it different from the previous approach where we had a helper class, called `ProductNameComparison`?
 Previously the data of a product name was publicly visible (as a string) and we used the helper class only to store a function operating on this data (and anybody could create their own functions somewhere else without noticing the ones we already added).
 This time, the data of the product name is hidden[^notcompletelyhidden] from the outside world.
 The only available way to operate on this data is through the `ProductName`'s public interface (which exposes only those methods that we think make sense for product names and no more).
 In other words, whereas before we were dealing with a general-purpose type we couldn't change, now we have a domain-specific type that's completely under our control.
 This means we can freely change the meaning of two names being equal and this change will not ripple throughout the code.

-In further chapters, I will further explore this example of product name to show you some properties of value objects.
+In following chapters, I will further explore this example of product name to show you some properties of value objects.

 [^goosvalues]: S. Freeman, N. Pryce, Growing Object-Oriented Software Guided by Tests, Addison-Wesley Professional, 2009